simap/pixelblaze/README.expressions.md

 #### time(`interval`)

-A sawtooth waveform between 0.0 and 1.0 that loops about every 65.536*`interval` seconds. e.g. use .015 for an approximately 1 second.
+A sawtooth waveform between 0.0 and 1.0 that loops about every 65.536*`interval` seconds. e.g. use .015 for approximately 1 second.

 Patterns using this can be synchronized across the network using either [Firestorm](https://github.com/simap/Firestorm), or when connecting to a Pixelblaze in AP mode.